-Autism is a brain developmental disorder which is characterized by impaired verbal & nonverbal communication, social interaction and repetitive behavior.
-Usually parents notice signs in their child at first two years of life.
+Autism is a brain developmental disorder that is characterized by impaired verbal & nonverbal communication, social interaction, and repetitive behavior.
+Usually, parents notice signs in their child during the first two years of life.
 These signs develop gradually, while some children with autism reach their developmental milestones at a normal speed and then revert.
-If symptoms appear before age 3 then they diagnosed with autism.
-Researches show that autism is 4 to 5 times more common among boys than girls and 1 out of 42 boys & 1 in 189 girls are diagnosed with autism in US.
+If symptoms appear before age 3 then they are diagnosed with autism.
+Researches show that autism is 4 to 5 times more common among boys than girls and 1 out of 42 boys & 1 in 189 girls are diagnosed with autism in the US.

-Repetitive behavior: Children with Autism engage in recurring movements or strange behaviors such as, head rolling, hand flapping and body rocking.
-They may preoccupy with parts of objects like the wheels on a toy truck, with a single television program, toy or game.
-They insist that the furniture not be moved.
-They can injure themselves or the person e.g. skin picking eye poking, head banging and hand biting.
-They may also become obsessively interested in a particular topic such as animals, memorizing train schedules or airplanes.
-Some children may get angry or have emotional outbursts, especially when placed in a new environment.
-Some like to fix to the same routine and little changes may trigger tantrums.
-Some children may wave their hand or twist or flick their fingers when they are excited or upset.
+Children with Autism engage in recurring movements or strange behaviors such as head rolling, hand flapping, and body rocking.
+They may preoccupy with parts of objects like the wheels on a toy truck, with a single television program, toy, or game.
+Insist that the furniture not be moved.
+It can injure themselves or the person e.g. skin picking eye-poking, headbanging and hand biting.
+They may also become obsessively interested in a particular topic such as animals, memorizing train schedules, or airplanes. children may get angry or have emotional outbursts, especially when placed in a new environment.
+Some like to fix the same routine and little changes may trigger tantrums.
+Some children may wave their hands or twist or flick their fingers when they are excited or upset.